 The National Cyber Security Alliance (NCSA) created Small Business Case Studies for addressing ransomware, phishing, and ATM skimming that are just a few very common and very damaging cybersecurity threats to your small business.

 Content outlined on the Small Business Cybersecurity Corner webpages contain documents and resources submitted directly to us from our contributors.
 These resources were identified by our contributors as information they deemed most relevant and timely—and were chosen based on the current needs of the small business community.
 Certain commercial entities may be identified in this website or linked websites.
 Such identification is not intended to imply recommendation or endorsement by NIST, nor is it intended to imply that the entities, materials, or equipment are necessarily the best available for the purpose.

 If your resource is publicly available on the Internet, accurate and comprehensive for a given type of cybersecurity risk or risk-reducing measure, and freely available for others to use, it meets the basic criteria for potential inclusion in the Small Business Cybersecurity Corner website.
 That includes resources from government agencies and nonprofit organizations.
-Pay-for resources associated with non-profit entities also meet the basic criteria for inclusion in the website.
-If your resource qualifies and you would like it considered for listing, send a description of your resource to email@example.com.
+If your resource qualifies and you would like it considered for listing, send a description of your resource to smallbizsecurity [at] nist.gov.